Paula-Gal/Paula-Gal/README.md

 ## Hi, I'm Paula 👋

-Software engineer with experience across backend development, cloud systems, data engineering and applied AI.
+Software engineer with experience across backend development, cloud systems, data engineering

 I'm currently pursuing an MSc in AI in Biomedicine at the Technical University of Munich, with a growing focus on healthcare software, clinical data and AI-enabled systems.